Vegetable Garden Minestrone Soup Recipe

-Yesterday I shared recipes that use a lot of one particular vegetable.
-Today I wanted to share one of my favorite “a bit of this and a bit of that” soups.
-It is based on Copy Cat Olive Garden Minestrone Soup .
-The original recipe really does taste like Olive Garden’s minestrone soup and I highly recommend it.
+I make this minestrone soup recipe a lot during the summer.
+I make it primarily because my family loves this Olive Garden Minestrone Soup Copycat recipe, but I also make it because it is “a bit of this and a bit of that” soup recipe which makes it perfect for using up the odd vegetables and herbs from my garden.
+My recipe is based on Copy Cat Olive Garden Minestrone Soup .
+The original minestrone soup recipe really does taste like Olive Garden’s minestrone soup and I highly recommend it.
 Although I love the original, I cannot help modifying the recipe during harvest season to add more fresh spices and garden vegetables.

-Replacing frozen or canned vegetables with fresh vegetables will not increase the cooking time (but does increase the prep time), if the recipe calls for you to boil the vegetables in liquid for more than ten minutes.
+If a recipe calls for you to boil the vegetables in liquid for more than ten minutes, replacing frozen or canned vegetables with fresh vegetables will not increase the cooking time (but does increase the prep time).
 Most fresh vegetables will cook in boiling liquid in less than ten minutes.
 Some vegetables, like potatoes will need to be cut into bite size pieces to cook in that amount of time.
 If a recipe does not require 10 minutes of boiling, you can steam your raw vegetables in a double boiler for 7 – 10 minutes before adding them in place of canned or frozen in your recipe.
 Since this recipe calls for a total of 30 minutes of boiling, I do not have to make any adjustments for the fresh vegetables.